Build flexible multi-level category navigation and content display in AnQiCMS template

 </ul>

-• archiveListoftype="list"Indicates obtaining the normal list.
+• archiveListoftype="list"Indicates obtaining a normal list.

 Four, Optimize User Experience and SEO